Springbrook National Park walks boast some of the best hiking trails in South East Queensland!

 WHAT TO EXPECT AT PURLINGBROOK FALLS

-The trail will lead you right into the natural amphitheater at the base of Purlingbrook Falls and from here you can explore the rocky and grassy areas on both sides of the waterfall.
+This Springbrook National Park walk will lead you right into the natural amphitheater at the base of Purlingbrook Falls.
+From here you can explore the rocky and grassy areas on both sides of the waterfall.

 You can even go for a swim in the freshwater rock pools to cool off after the hike down!